Embeddings Explained: The Hidden Technology Powering Every AI App

 When NOT to Fine-Tune

 The practical starting point for fine-tuning is sentence-transformers, the Python library from the creators of SBERT.
-It provides loss functions designed specifically for embedding fine-tuning — MultipleNegativesRankingLoss for (query, positive) pairs and CosineSimilarityLoss for (text-A, text-B, similarity-score) triplets.
-OpenAI also offers fine-tuning for embedding models via their API.
+It provides loss functions designed for embedding fine-tuning: MultipleNegativesRankingLoss for (query, positive) pairs and CosineSimilarityLoss for (text-A, text-B, similarity-score) triplets.
+OpenAI also offers embedding fine-tuning via their API.
 For open-source models like BGE or E5, Hugging Face's transformers library handles the training loop.

-The bottom line: Embeddings are the numerical representation of meaning — the technology that lets AI systems compare the similarity of any two pieces of content, whether text, images, or audio.
+The bottom line: Embeddings are the numerical representation of meaning.
+They are the technology that lets AI systems compare the similarity of any two pieces of content, whether text, images, or audio.
 They power semantic search, RAG, recommendations, and classification.
 Every serious AI application in 2026 uses embeddings at its core, and understanding how to generate, store, and query them is a non-negotiable skill for AI practitioners.

 Frequently Asked Questions